Hyper-Z11/Fake-CMD/README.md

 # Fake-CMD
-This is a fake CMD
+This is a fake CMD,
 Don't forgot Read "README BEFORE.txt"